OpenKH/OpenKh/docs/tool/CLI.MapGen/index.md

 ### onColorTable

 Map colors up to 16 colors. `0x80808080` are appended on lack.
 Excess is dropped.
-Color is in AARRGGBB format.
+Color is in AABBGGRR format.

 ```yml
 onColorTable: